subhrajitroy/Harbour.RedisSessionStateStore/README.md

 Usage
 -----

-Configure your `web.config` to use the session state provider:
+Configure your `web.config` to use the session state provider with sentinel host and port information:

 ```xml
 <system.web>